JupiterOne/graph-cbdefense/docs/jupiterone-io/graph-cbdefense.md

 ## How it Works

-- JupiterOne periodically fetches new findings from Bugcrowd to update the graph.
+- JupiterOne periodically fetches new findings from Carbon Black to update the graph.
 - Configure alerts to reduce the noise of findings.